 If not for the indomitable Queen Olympias, Alexander the Great may never have conquered half the world during his historic reign.

 They say that behind every great man is a great woman.
 That’s definitely true of Macedonian king Alexander the Great — who conquered most of the known world in the fourth century B.C. — and his mother, Queen Olympias.
-Her leadership shaped her son’s ability to unite the Western world into one of the greatest empires in history.
+Her leadership shaped her son’s ability to unite the ancient world into one of the greatest empires in history.

 Olympias, born sometime around 375 B.C., was the daughter of King Neoptolemus of Epirus, a kingdom southwest of Macedonia.

 She met her husband, King Philip II (Alexander the Great’s father), on the Aegean island of Samonthrace.
 Ancient Greek historian Plutarch said that when Philip II gazed upon her, he fell passionately in love with her red hair and matching fiery temper.